LukasMarx/ai-food-blog/src/content/posts/Apricot Almond Muffins.md

 recipeYield: "4"
 calories: 325
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
-  "Preheat the oven to 200°C and line a muffin tin with paper liners.", "In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt.", "In a separate bowl, whisk together the milk, egg, and melted butter.", "Pour the wet ingredients into the dry mixture and stir until just combined.", "Fold in the chopped apricots and almonds.",
-  "Spoon the batter into the muffin tin, filling each liner about 2/3 full.", "Sprinkle some sliced almonds on top of each muffin.", "Bake for 18-20 minutes or until a toothpick inserted in the center comes out clean.", "Let the muffins cool in the tin for 5 minutes before transferring to a wire rack to cool completely."
+    "Preheat the oven to 200°C and line a muffin tin with paper liners.", "In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt.", "In a separate bowl, whisk together the milk, egg, and melted butter.", "Pour the wet ingredients into the dry mixture and stir until just combined.", "Fold in the chopped apricots and almonds.", "Spoon the batter into the muffin tin, filling each liner about 2/3 full.", "Sprinkle some sliced almonds on top of each muffin.", "Bake for 18-20 minutes or until a toothpick inserted in the center comes out clean.", "Let the muffins cool in the tin for 5 minutes before transferring to a wire rack to cool completely.", ]
-]
 ---

 ## Introduction